DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-domain-model-pattern.md

     - Application logic has to do with application responsibilities such as notifying contract administrators, and integrated applications, or revenue recognition calculations.

         Application logic is sometimes referred to as **workflow logic**:

+- In Domain-Driven Design or Microservice architecture, we still use Anemic Domain Model to implement based largely on the needs of bounded contexts.

 <br>